Ari-Glikman/DIY-Host-Resume-on-Github-with-Markdown/README.md

 Congratulations!
 You now host your resume on GitHub Pages.
 Check it out by visiting your URL.

 ![Alt text](https://media.giphy.com/media/jAzP6ubqXn5miQrTAm/giphy.gif)

+One last lesson Etter teaches is to publish documentation frequently.
+Since your resume is now public, you do not know when it will be glared at, nor by whom.
+Hence: update, update, update.

 ### More Resources